 Sankofa Danzafro (Colombia)

-Presented with community partners Blackout Art Society and Vancouver Latin American Cultural Centre
+Presented with community partners Blackout Art Society, the Vancouver Latin American Cultural Centre and Latincouver

 The City of Others (La Ciudad de los Otros)